Updated on October 24th, 2024 by Felix Martinez

 Only the best companies can increase dividends through multiple recessions.

 The Dividend Kings are a group of stocks that have raised dividends for at least 50 years.
 Accomplishing this task is no small feat.
-The fact that there are just 50 companies that meet the requirement to become a Dividend King is evidence of this.
+The fact that only 53 companies meet the requirement to become a Dividend King is evidence of this.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-This healthcare giant is one of most popular dividend growth stocks because of its excellent recession-resistant business model, and dividend track record.
+This healthcare giant is one of the most popular dividend growth stocks because of its excellent recession-resistant business model and dividend track record.

 Johnson & Johnson stock remains an excellent holding for long-term dividend growth.